Cryptic-dev1/Akitacoin/INSTALL.md

-Building Raven
+Building Akitacoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Raven Core reference implementation of Raven.
+See doc/build-*.md for instructions on building the various elements of the Akitacoin Core reference implementation of Akitacoin.